 The final part of the report discusses students' evaluation of their success in achieving The General Education Goals and satisfaction level of their Education program of study (non-major requirements).
 Specifically, the report examines Section V - FMU Educational Experiences of the Exit Survey (see Appendix A).
 Section V measures success of each goal based on students' perception and experiences.
 The survey uses a Likert scale ranging from strongly agree to strongly disagree.
 The results for each goal for the 2021-2022 academic year are tallied and illustrated in Table 21 and Figures 3 to 12.
-Following, Figure 13 shows students' satisfaction level based on their General Education program of study (non-major requirements), while Table 22 shows perceptions of their educational experiences, major, overall experience, general education and instruction.
-Tables 23 & 24; and Figures 14 & 15 in the report illustrate responses on students' engagement level and experiences across activities on and off campus.
+Following, Figure 13 shows students' satisfaction level based on their General Education program of study (non-major requirements).
+Table 22, 23, & 24; and Figures 14 & 15 in the report illustrate responses on students' engagement level and experiences across activities on and off campus.
 Finally, for the first time in spring 2022, respondents' parents' educational attainment level (neither parent attended college; at least one attended college but earned no credential or degree; at least one parent earned a certificate; at least one parent earned an associate's degree; and at least one parent earned a bachelor's degree or higher) was documented and final frequencies and percentages are seen in Table 25 and Figures 16 & 17.

-In conclusion The General Education Report (2021-2022) emphasizes on five major areas:

-College-Level General Education Competencies and Evaluation Process; General Education

-Reports; Student Learning Outcomes and General Education Goals by Program/Department; and

-Francis Marion University Exit Survey results for 2021-22 academic year
+In conclusion The General Education Report (2021-2022) emphasizes on five major areas: College-Level General Education Competencies and Evaluation Process; General Education Reports; Student Learning Outcomes and General Education Goals by Program/Department; Francis Marion University Exit Survey results for 2021-22 academic year; and Recommendations.
+As a result, seven recommendations made by the Director of Institutional Effectiveness and the Institutional Effectiveness Committee similar to the 2020-2021 General Education Report: